Bilateral Relations

 Current Ambassadors

-On 15 December 2018 Mr Väino Reinart, Ambassador Extraordinary and Plenipotentiary of the Republic of Estonia to Japan presented his credentials to Emperor Akihito of Japan.
+On 5 October 2023, Mr Mait Martinson, Ambassador Extraordinary and Plenipotentiary of the Republic of Estonia to Japan, presented his credentials to Emperor Naruhito of Japan.

-On 16 October 2019, Mr Hajime Kitaoka, Ambassador of Japan to Estonia presented his credentials to President Kersti Kaljulaid.
+On 28 October 2024, Mr Koichiro Nakamura, Ambassador of Japan to Estonia presented his credentials to President Alar Karis.

-On 8 April 2019 the Estonian-Japanese parliamentary group was re-established.
-The Chairman of the group is Mr Kaido Höövelson.
-Since 2017 Japan-Estonia Parliamentary Friendship Group is chaired by Mr Takuya Hirai, who is also State Minister for Digital Transformation since September 2020.
+Since 2017, Japan-Estonia Parliamentary Friendship Group is chaired by Mr Takuya Hirai, who is also State Minister for Digital Transformation since September 2020.

 In 1991, the Japanese-Estonian Friendship Association (JEFA) was established on the island of Hokkaido (chaired by Masatoshi Nakamura).